Redetermination - JA DME

 - Access the Medicare DME Redetermination Request Form or the CMS-20027 Medicare Redetermination Request Form - One request form per beneficiary and claim control number (CCN)

-- Complete all form fields.
-An incomplete request will be dismissed
+- An incomplete request will be dismissed

 - Send completed form and any applicable documentation (may include the Advance Beneficiary Notice of Noncoverage (ABN), office notes, operative reports, trip reports, etc.) to appropriate address or fax number

 - Include proper and legible documentation - Include legible medical records, prescriptions, refill requests, proof of delivery, and/or the Advance Beneficiary Notice of Noncoverage (ABN) as appropriate.
 Do not include a corrected claim

 - If medical notes are handwritten and/or illegible, the appeal will remain denied as there is no medical documentation to review.
 If any illegible documentation is submitted, it will be excluded as only legible pieces are considered as part of appeal request

 - View the Extrapolation webpage for more information about submitting an Extrapolation Redetermination request

 - View the Limitation on Recoupment webpage for information regarding Section 1893(f)(2)(a) of the Social Security Act, which provides limitations on the recoupment of Medicare overpayments during the appeals process

 Requests made after the 120-day time limit must include an explanation regarding the late file.

 - Good cause may apply for a late filing, see CMS Internet Only Manual (IOM), Publication 100-04, Medicare Claims Processing Manual, Publication, Chapter 29 as it addresses the issue of good cause for extension of the time limit for filing appeals.
 If good cause is not found, request will be dismissed